Brexit, deal or no deal – what does it all mean for employment law?

 Section 79.
 'The future relationship must ensure open and fair competition.
 Provisions to ensure this should cover state aid, competition, social and employment standards, environmental standards, climate change, and relevant tax matters, building on the level playing field arrangements provided for in the Withdrawal Agreement and commensurate with the overall economic relationship'.

-So, what does it all mean for employment law post 29th March 2019?
+So, what does it all mean for employment law post exit day?

 If the current proposed withdrawal agreement is in place: